jmdha/rinth/readme.md

 ## Building
 To build the executable, simply run the following:
 ```
-make build
+make
 ```
-The resulting executable will then be found in ./build/
+The resulting executable will be generated at ./rinth

 ## Tests
 To run tests, simply run the following: